-- Familiarize yourself with Canvas and Zoom - Practice using the technology before you are required to do so in class.
+- Familiarize yourself with your learning management system (Canvas, D2L) and Zoom - Practice using the technology before you are required to do so in class.

 - Ensure consistent Internet access - Have a backup plan in place (e.g. phone number for Zoom meetings, course material printouts) in case you lose Internet access.